An altarpiece fit for a duke

 The interior was sculpted by Jacques de Baerze (it was common to combine sculpture and painting in a single altarpiece — see this later example by Rogier van der Weyden).
 Together, the paintings (by Broederlam) and sculpture (by de Baerze) are known as the Crucifixion Altarpiece.

 The Crucifixion Altarpiece illustrates the life of Christ from the time of his immaculate conception to that of his burial.
+(While Christ’s conception was immaculate — free from sin — the term Immaculate Conception is usually used to refer to Mary’s conception by her mother, Anne, rendering Mary the suitable mother for the child of God).
 The story begins on the exterior with Broederlam’s imagery which shows the early life of Christ: the Annunciation, the Visitation, the Presentation in the Temple, and the Flight into Egypt.
 The narrative continues when the altarpiece is open, beginning with the Adoration of the Magi, then the Crucifixion of Christ (the central and largest of the scenes), and the final representation of Christ’s Entombment.

 Broederlam’s two painted panels are an exquisite example of the International Gothic style which developed in the courts of Europe in the 15th century.
 The International Gothic style often features rich colors, gold, and carefully observed naturalistic details placed within a somewhat illogical space.
 The figures and architecture of the International Gothic style are commonly given a delicacy and elegance that can be seen here.